sirine707/Big-Data-Retail-Data-Analysis/README.md

-# Retail Data Big Data Pipeline
+# Big Data Pipeline for Retail Data

 ## Tools Used